guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 # asmallorange.com Ruby on Rails
-These is a list of steps or reminder :) to create a Ruby on Rails app on asmallorange shared hosting server.
+This is a list of steps or reminder :) to create a Ruby on Rails app on asmallorange shared hosting server.
 These steps are adapted from https://kb.asmallorange.com/customer/portal/articles/1603613-get-ruby-on-rails-up-and-running?b_id=4859

 # Steps